hinnefe2/hinnefe2.github.io/_posts/2015-08-12-ivy-heatmaps.md

 {% endhighlight %}

-Now that we have a subset of the data that only covers the Ivy conference games, time to aggregate and normalize each player's statistics with some quick pandas- fu.
+Now that we have a subset of the data that only covers the Ivy conference games, time to aggregate and normalize each player's statistics with some quick pandas-fu.
 First we normalize by average minutes played, then we compute the [z score](https://en.wikipedia.org/wiki/Standard_score).
 At this point, each entry in a player's statline represents the number of standard deviations his stat is above or below the mean of that stat for the population as a whole